SleepingCatSC/SC-scripts/README.md

 # SC-scripts-collection
-A various scripts that I made within a help of web made for personal use.
+A various scripts that I made within a help of web made for personal use only.

 Here is not going to be any licenses.
 Feel free to do anything with scripts that I made!